dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-2.md

 ---
-title: 'Move from dbt Core to dbt Cloud: What you need to know'
+title: 'Move from dbt Core to dbt Cloud: Everything you need to know'
 id: core-to-cloud-2
 description: "Use this second guide to understand the considerations and methods you need to move from dbt Core to dbt Cloud."
 hoverSnippet: ""Use this second guide to understand the considerations and methods you need to move from dbt Core to dbt Cloud."